Mark Horstemeyer

-Mark F. Horstemeyer (born November 11, 1962) is a professor and engineering researcher at Liberty University.
-He was the Dean of the School of Engineering at Liberty University from 2019-2025.
+Mark Frederick Horstemeyer (born November 11, 1962) is an American engineering researcher, academic, and author.
+He is currently a distinguished professor at Liberty University, after serving as the Dean of the School of Engineering at Liberty from 2019-2025.
+Prior to his time at Liberty, he was a Giles Distinguished Professor at Mississippi State University, where he held a chair position at the Center for Advanced Vehicular Systems (CAVS).
+He is currently a Senior Fellow for the Center for Apologetics at Liberty University.

+Horstemeyer is known for his work in Integrated Computational Materials Engineering (ICME), and for coining the term "Creationeering", a framework integrating engineering principles with business entrepreneurship.

 Career

 Horstemeyer was the Giles Distinguished Professor at Mississippi State University (MSU) and professor in the Mechanical Engineering Department at Mississippi State University (2002–2018), holding a Chair position for the Center for Advanced Vehicular Systems (CAVS) in Computational Solid Mechanics; he was also the Chief Technical Officer for CAVS.
 Before coming to MSU, he worked for Sandia National Laboratories for fifteen years (1987-2002) in the area of multiscale modeling for design.

 Horstemeyer became dean of the School of Engineering at Liberty University in 2019.
-While at Liberty, Horstemeyer coined the term “Creationeering”, a process that incorporates engineering and business entrepreneurship principles in a Christian framework.
 Horstemeyer stepped down from his role as dean in 2025 to focus on research.